top of page

 Capacity: 4,666

-The city of Boston has a rich sports history, and its venues are some of the most revered in the nation - Fenway Park, Boston Garden, and Harvard Stadium.
-But there is an arena that pre-dates all of them that is still in use today-Matthews Arena on the campus of Northeastern University.
+The city of Boston has a rich sports history, and its venues are some of the most revered in the nation - Fenway Park, Boston Garden, Harvard Stadium.
+But there is an arena that pre-dates all of them that is still in use today - Matthews Arena on the Northeastern University campus.

 Matthews Arena has always been more than just a sporting venue.
-Every president from Theodore Roosevelt to John Kennedy visited the site, as have Richard Nixon and Bill Clinton.
+Every president from Theodore Roosevelt to John Kennedy visited the venue, as did Richard Nixon and Bill Clinton.
 Charles Lindberg and Amelia Earhart hosted events here.
 Concerts by artists as diverse as The Doors, Jerry Lee Lewis, Marvin Gaye, Ludacris, Bob Dylan, The Roots, Chuck Berry and Phish were held at Matthews Arena.

-Today, Matthews Arena serves as home to Northeastern men’s and women’s hockey teams, as well as the men’s basketball team and the Wentworth Institute of Technology hockey team.
-Various area high-school teams also call Matthews Arena home.
+Today, Matthews Arena serves as home to Northeastern men’s and women’s hockey teams, as well as the men’s basketball team.
+Several area high-school teams also call this old barn home.

-The Northeastern men’s hockey team is the least decorated of the four “Beanpot” schools that compete in NCAA Division One hockey.
-Northeastern has won the prestigious Boston hockey tournament seven times, the least among the four participating schools.
-The team has qualified for the NCAA tournament eight times, advancing to the Frozen Four in 1982.
-26 former Huskies have played in the National Hockey League.
+The Northeastern men’s hockey team is the least decorated of the four “Beanpot” schools located within Boston city limits.
+Northeastern has won the prestigious Boston hockey tournament nine times, least among the four participating schools.
+However, the Huskies have won five out of the last six Beanpots.
+The team has qualified for the NCAA tournament eight times, reaching the Frozen Four in 1982.
+31 former Huskies have played in the National Hockey League.

 There are a pair of concession stands in the lobby.
-A larger stand offers a full menu while the second, smaller stand in the back only serves snacks.
-Hungry Husky fans can choose from hot dogs, veggie burgers, chicken fingers, and grilled chicken sandwiches.
-Sides including French fries, nachos, pretzels, and popcorn are also available.
+A larger stand offers a full menu while a second, smaller stand in the back of the lobby serves snacks.
+Hungry Husky fans can choose from hot dogs, veggie burgers, chicken fingers and grilled chicken sandwiches.
+Sides, including french fries, nachos, pretzels and popcorn are also available.
 Coca-Cola products are featured at Matthews Arena.
-In the past, the Varsity Club sold alcoholic beverages during games, but it is unclear if that is still the case.

 While the menu at Matthews Arena is not extensive, the prices are affordable, and the quality of food served is decent.